 And this crust uses the same combo of all purpose flour and fat free Greek yogurt.
 Though I’ll include a mixed variation of all purpose and almond flour below.

 The real magic of this crust recipe is in the baking method.
-You’ll mix the dough, roll it out, and bake it in a super hot oven with oil brushed on top to get a crispy bottom and golden brown top before adding the toppings.
+You’ll mix the dough (by hand or in a food processor), roll it out, and bake it in a super hot oven with oil brushed on top to get a crispy bottom and golden brown top before adding the toppings.

 Low Calorie Pizza Toppings